hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 /sitemap (DFH) vs sitemap.xml (SEO)

-This single sentence is the anchor truth:

 HESS/sitemap declares crawl permission and geometry.
-Its the table of contents, the crawl here first, the directory, table of contents
+Its the table of contents, the crawl here first, the directory.

 🧠 Solving the "Sitemap" Mental Block The Hess/sitemap anchor is where most implementers "break their brains."
 It is vital to remember: HESS sitemaps are conceptual, not navigational.